petar-m/executables.executors/src/M.Executables.Executors.NetCore/ReadMe.md

 #### 2.0

 - **(breaking)** `IServiceCollection` extension methods `AddScopedNetCoreExecutor ` and `AddTransientExecutables` are removed.
 Executor and executables registration is straight-forward and these methods were not covering all possible scenarios.
 - **(breaking)** Constructor dependency on `IHttpContextAccessor` is removed.
 Now every executable is resolved and executed in new scope.
 This makes the executor ignorant of hosting environment.
 This also removes scoped dependencies which can create hidden coupling of executables.
+- M.Executables 2.1 features:
+  - `NetCoreExecutor` now implements the new `IExecutors` interface.
+  - `NetCoreExecutor` supports the interceptors via the new `IExecutionInterceptor` interface.